Alok-Tanwar/engage-project-/README.md

 This is my project for Microsoft Engage 2022.
 I have choosen the face recognition path.
 I have created a web application using flask framework.

 The web application consist of 5 services and each uses a different model.
-The first one is trained using python while other 4 are trained in google teachable machine.
+The first one is trained using python while other 4 are trained in google teachable machine are present in the form of JavaScript inside the html files.

 Link for video demo of the functioning of the web application : https://youtu.be/nI3EeEeFesk